0xcf/decal-web/about.md

 # Administrivia

 ## Enrollment
 This is a **2 unit DeCal**.
-Since it is a DeCal, the course is P/NP. **You must attend an infosession and complete Lab 0 to apply.** If you are selected for the course, we will send you a course enrollment code by February 5.
+Since it is a DeCal, the course is P/NP. **You must attend an infosession and complete Lab 0 to apply.** If you are selected for the course, we will send you a course enrollment code by September 5.

 ## Communication
 Official course communications will primarily be sent via email, and mirrored on the front page of the course website.